 The safety of our students is top priority and university policies and procedures are in place for all of our Georgia State University Study Abroad Programs.
 As part of our policy, all students traveling on Georgia State University programs receive international health insurance through Cultural Insurance Services International (CISI)

 , which is included in the cost of all faculty-led programs and is also required for students participating in exchange programs.
 Our University System of Georgia policy provides emergency evacuation & repatriation of remains coverage, as well as accident & injury coverage up to $500,000.
-Additionally, all students studying abroad on a GSU program are given the Director of Study Abroad's cell phone number and he is accessible 24/7.
+Additionally, all students studying abroad on a GSU program are given the Director of Study Abroad's cell phone number and they are accessible 24/7.
+Georgia State University’s annual SafetyNet report, which includes crime statistics and other safety information, can be found on the GSU Safety & Security website

 Planning early is the key to making study abroad financially feasible.
 Financial aid, including HOPE, can be used towards the cost of study abroad.
 Additionally, the Study Abroad Programs Office awards study abroad scholarships each term, which you can find out more about here on our scholarship page.
 Our Study Abroad Advisors also advise on national scholarships like the Gilman, Boren, and Freeman-Asia Fellowship and host scholarship essay-writing workshops.